Kenneth Clarke: Early ministerial positions

-Clarke first served in the government of Margaret Thatcher as Parliamentary Secretary for Transport (1979–81) and Parliamentary Under-Secretary of State for Transport (1981–82), and then Minister of State for Health (1982–85).
+Clarke first served in the government of Margaret Thatcher as Parliamentary secretary for Transport (1979–81) and Parliamentary under-secretary of state for Transport (1981–82), and then Minister of State for Health (1982–85).

-He joined the Cabinet as Paymaster-General and Employment Minister (1985–87) (his Secretary of State, Lord Young of Graffham, sat in the Lords), and served as Chancellor of the Duchy of Lancaster and Minister of the DTI (1987–88) with responsibility for Inner Cities.
-While in that position, Clarke announced the sale to British Aerospace of the Rover Group, a new name for British Leyland, which had been nationalised in 1975 by the Government of Harold Wilson.
+Clarke joined the Cabinet as Paymaster General and Employment Minister (1985–87) (his Secretary of State, Lord Young of Graffham, sat in the Lords), and served as Chancellor of the Duchy of Lancaster and Minister of the DTI (1987–88) with responsibility for Inner Cities.
+While in that position, Clarke announced the sale to British Aerospace of the Rover Group, a new name for British Leyland, which had been nationalised in 1975 by the government of Harold Wilson.

-Health Secretary
+Health Secretary (and aftermath)

 Clarke was appointed the first Secretary of State for Health when the department was created out of the former Department of Health and Social Security in July 1988.
 Clarke, with backing from John Major, persuaded Thatcher to accept the controversial "internal market" concept to the NHS.
 Clarke claimed that he had persuaded Thatcher to introduce internal competition in the NHS as an alternative to her preference for introducing a system of compulsory health insurance, which he opposed.

 He told his biographer Malcolm Balen: "John Moore was pursuing a line which Margaret [Thatcher] was very keen on, which made everything compulsory medical insurance.
 I was bitterly opposed to that...The American system is...the world's worst health service – expensive, inadequate and with a lot of rich doctors".
-In her memoirs Thatcher claimed that Clarke, although "a firm believer in state provision", was "an extremely effective Health minister – tough in dealing with vested interests and trade unions, direct and persuasive in his exposition of government policy".
+In her memoirs, Thatcher claimed that Clarke, although "a firm believer in state provision", was "an extremely effective Health minister – tough in dealing with vested interests and trade unions, direct and persuasive in his exposition of government policy".

 In January 1989, Clarke's White Paper Working for Patients appeared; this advocated giving hospitals the right to become self-governing NHS Trusts, taxpayer-funded but with control over their budgets and independent of the regional health authorities.
 It also proposed that doctors be given the option to become "GP fundholders".
 This would grant doctors control of their own budgets in the belief that they would purchase the most effective services for their patients.
 Instead of doctors automatically sending patients to the nearest hospital, they would be able to choose where they were treated.
 In this way, money would follow the patient and the most efficient hospitals would receive the greatest funding.